dynotw/Pedestrian-Detection-Faster-R-CNN/README.md

 * [ruotianluo/pytorch-faster-rcnn](https://github.com/ruotianluo/pytorch-faster-rcnn), developed based on Pytorch + TensorFlow + Numpy

-During our implementing, we referred the above implementations, especially [longcw/faster_rcnn_pytorch](https://github.com/longcw/faster_rcnn_pytorch).
-However, our implementation has several unique and new features compared with the above implementations:
+In the implementing of [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch), there're several unique and new features compared with the above implementations:

 * **It is pure Pytorch code**.
 We convert all the numpy implementations to pytorch!